 But, there is a certain current of “gay naturism” on the internet – and which certainly has a corresponding existence in the embodied world – to which I imagine he might be able to adhere.
 At the very least, as ostentatious as this guy was, he would have a better chance fitting in among other gay dudes.

 The affect is typically one of wellness, of acceptance, of people who are in love with each other (when there are couples) and certainly in love with the way they are living their lives (among other things, nakedly).
-Photos are a lot more common than ideas, but there are often exhortations to a loose sort of peace-and-love spirituality, if not quotes from religious teachings and scripture.
+Photos are a lot more common than ideas, but there are often exhortations to a loose sort of peace-and-love spirituality, or quotes from religious teachings and scripture (especially from “Eastern” traditions).
 A general support for a vague environmentalism is also common, but there are rarely any other sorts of politics.

 Gay naturism is a very visible current on the English-language naturist internet.
 The only other very large current is family nudism/naturism – and it is much larger.

 I have denoted family nudism/naturism as such, with the slash and both terms, because there is no apparent preference for one or the other.
-It is, in fact, the adjectival marker family that is the more critical part of the term.
-Insofar as we can imagine “gay nudism” as the aggregate of nudism practiced by gays, the term “naturism” is necessary to qualify the subject as ideology, i.e. a set of ideas about nudism as practiced by gays, that accords this practice special significance or purpose.
-But with the family thing, well, the presence of that word family is sufficient to impute some kind of significance or purpose to what is being done.
+It is, in fact, the adjectival marker family that is the more critical part of the combined term.
+Insofar as we can imagine “gay nudism” as the aggregate of nudism practiced by gays, the term “naturism” is necessary to qualify the subject as an ideology, i.e. a set of ideas about nudism as practiced by gays, and that accords this practice a special significance or purpose.
+But with the family thing, well, the presence of the word family is sufficient to impute some kind of significance or purpose to what is being done.

 Christianity per se is not a major factor for many family nudist-naturists who live basically secular lives, obviously.
 But in post-Christian cultures, the influence of Christianity looms large – as does the influence of the Industrial Revolution in post-industrial societies, as do the ideas of the Victorians in an age that came after the rise and fall of the British Empire.
 This history puts family nudism/naturism, which is the dominant affect within the English-language naturist internet, at odds with gay naturism.
 The issue is sexuality.

 A clear difference between gay naturism and family nudism/naturism on the internet is that, pretty frequently, the family folks will have representations of kids – usually on the younger side of things.
 They're rarely photos, but it does happen.
 Ideas are significantly more in evidence than is the case with the gay naturist internet, and they often focus on raising up kids, which is what a family (in the normative sense of the term) is for.
-It is worth saying as well that white people appear to make up a larger proportion of the participants, as far as I can tell, than is even the case with gay naturist internet, which is itself probably inequitably white.
+It is worth saying as well that white people appear to make up a larger proportion of the participants, as far as I can tell, than is even the case with gay naturist internet, itself probably inequitably white.